cosmicCode42/Armings-Fellowship-MP1/README.md

 	- Links to each of the characters' pages (DONE!)
 		- Turn Images into Figures to add characters' names under their images.
 (DONE!)
 - Character pages!
-	- an individual page for each character (4 pages in all; making good progress!)
+	- an individual page for each character (4 pages in all; DONE!)
 		- Character picture set to the left of the page; text in a separate section to the right.
 			- Text has 2 sections: Header and small bio.
 				- Header is character name, with a subtitle of a character title!